miklevin/MikeLev.in/api.md

 - Build custom reports and data pipelines
 - Transform raw crawl data into actionable insights

 Each example builds on previous concepts, providing a practical foundation for working with BQL and the Botify API that can be copy/pasted directly into a Jupyter Notebook and run.
-The only dependencies outside the standard Python library is `requests`, `pandas` and the presense of your API Token and a config.json file addressed at the start.
+The only dependencies outside the standard Python library is `requests`, `pandas` and the presense of your `botify_token.txt` and a `config.json` file addressed at the start.

 ## Query Structure and Endpoint